 This way, the minimum valuable product helps you balance the product’s set of features and the user needs.
 To find this balance, you should follow the main MVP development principles illustrated below.

-MVP benefits for business
+Agile minimum valuable product benefits for business

 Let’s dive deeper into the advantages that MVP development can bring to you as a product owner.